-Reading and writing, mathematics, health, physical education, computer science and career studies standards will be the first content areas to undergobegan the revision during 2017.
-These standards are moving through the regulatory process and are expected to be finalized for implementation during the 2019-2020 school year.
-The social studies standards were recently discussed at the approved during a second reading at the February KBE meeting and will now move through a public comment period in March 2019 and will be reviewed by the Legislative Research Commission's legislative committees in spring/summer 2019.
-Following these, social studies, world languages and library/media standards will be revised.
-Then, science will occur in 2020 and arts in 2021.
+Reading and writing, mathematics, health, physical education, computer science and career studies standards began the revision during 2017 and are now formally adopted.
+Social studies standards were adopted during the summer of 2019.
+Following these, world languages, technology, career studies, and library/media standards will be revised.
+Then, revision of science standards will occur in 2020 and revision of visual and performing arts standards in 2021 will follow.
 Thereafter, revisions will occur on a rotating cycle every six years.